lake-wg/authz/draft-selander-ace-ake-authz.md

 ~~~~~~~~~~~
 Voucher_Request = [
+    SS:              int,
     G_X:             bstr,
-    SS:              int,
-    CIPHERTEXT_RQ:   bstr
+    ENC_ID_U:        bstr,
+    ?PoP_V:          bstr,
 ]
 ~~~~~~~~~~~

-where the parameters are defined in {{U-W}}.
+where all parameters are defined in {{U-W}}, except

-* SS is the selected cipher suite contained in the SUITES_I parameter of EDHOC message_1

-TODO: Add in VREQ the optional parameters ?PK_V:bstr, and ?PoP:bstr to support the case when V uses different keys to authenticate to U and W.
+* PoP_V is a proof-of-possession of public key PK_V using the corresponding private key

+Editor's note: Define PoP_V (include G_X, ENC_ID_U in the calculation for binding to this EDHOC session).
 One case to study is when V authenticates to U with static DH and to W with signature.

 #### Authorization Server processing